evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 One type of sound system is available for the HiPhi Z 4 Seater.
 With the SONIC PRO SYSTEM, you get 23 speakers with a max system output of 600 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the a standard in-car navigation system, you get the help you need to find your destination.

 The model has 1 USB-C connections as standard.
-As an option you can get additional 2 USB-C connections.
+As an option, you can get additional 2 USB-C connections.
 The model has 1 USB-A connections as standard.
-As an option you can get additional 2 USB-C connections.
+As an option, you can get additional 2 USB-C connections.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.